sts10/bottle/readme.markdown

 # Bottle

 A shell script to compress and encrypt (and decrypt and extract) directories using [age](https://github.com/FiloSottile/age) and tar.
+Aims to be dead simple to use.

 ## Installation